Making Time

 Who made this possible?

 Making Time is devised by Artangel and produced in partnership with Science Gallery London at King's College London.
-The programme is supported by Brighton CCA at the University of Brighton and Radar at Loughborough University.
+The programme is supported by Radar at Loughborough University, Warwick Institute of Engagement at University of Warwick and Stanley Picker Gallery at Kingston University.

 Artangel is generously supported using public funding by Arts Council England, and by the private patronage of The Artangel International CircleSpecial Angels and The Company of Angels.